 Self-Plagiarism – What is It and Tips to Avoid

-Self-plagiarism might be confusing for many people.
-After all, if you wrote content earlier and decide to reuse it, how can it be considered plagiarism?
-You may think that cannot I reuse my work the way I want?
+Self-plagiarism might be confusing for a lot of people.
+After all, if you wrote content earlier and decide to reuse it, how can it be considered plagiarism? you should be able to use it, right?

 Self-plagiarism usually occurs when you recycle all or a significant portion of your past work without proper attribution for a different publication.
 The ethical problem of self-plagiarism mainly comes up for subject matter experts, researchers, professional writers, students, or anyone who needs to write on the same topic now and then.